isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-dryer-kill-bed-bugs.markdown

 process requires 30 to 45 minutes for the
 [efficient killing of bed bugs](https://pestpolicy.com/does-salt-kill-bed-bugs/) .
 This time may vary slightly upwards.
-**Any duration of fewer than 30 minutes wont completely kill bed bugs. ** **7.
+**Any duration of fewer than 30 minutes wont completely kill bed bugs.Â ** **7.
 Climate/weather change **
 Change in weather within your locality alters a working dryer's room temperature.
 - For colder areas, use high-temperature feed, while in the hot region, set the dryer at lower temperatures.
 Example  Texas 160 degrees Fahrenheit, Brazil 120 degrees Fahrenheit, etc.
 High altitude regions demand more temperature due to atmospheric pressure compared to low altitude areas.
 NB:
-**Before purchasing a dryer, consider your geographical location. **
+**Before purchasing a dryer, consider your geographical location.Â **
 ## Will the Washing Machine kill Bed Bugs like a Dryer?
 Yes!
 Washing machines generate no heat during their cycles operation.
 Bed bugs [are not affected by these cycles](https://pestpolicy.com/do-bed-bug-bombs-work/)